 Leicester Square is a lively place to head for a night out.
 There are the well-known and affordable favourites such as Weatherspoons and Yates Wine Lodge sitting aside independents pubs, wine bars and cocktail bars.

-For listings of the main places to go drinking in Leicester Square with a map, official website links, addresses and opening times see our Guide to Bars in Leicester Square.
+For listings of the main places to go drinking in Leicester Square with official website links, addresses and opening times see our Guide to Bars in Leicester Square.

-Leicester Square underground station sits less than one minute's walk from the centre of Leicester Square (see the map above for the exact position).
+Leicester Square underground station sits less than one minute's walk from the centre of Leicester Square.
 It is a large underground station with numerous exits (each exit sign will tell you the street that it leads you to, so choose the exit that coincides with where you want to be on exiting).

 Leicester Square is one of the famous areas of central London.
 Whether you come to the square in the depths of winter or the height of summer, during the day or late at night, you will find it thronging with people from all over the world.
 It is a centre of entertainment for cinema, clubs, bars and eateries and a good starting point for a tour of London city centre.